ocaml/ocaml.org/data/tutorials/language/3ds_00_options.md

 val bind : 'a option -> ('a -> 'b option) -> 'b option = <fun>
 ```

-Observe that the types are the same, except for the codomain of the function-as-parameter.
+Observe that the types are the same, except for the codomain of the function parameter.

 ## Conclusion